Merveille94/BarterEx/README.md

 # BarterEx: A Barter Trading System for People Living in Ghana

 BarterEx is a platform designed to streamline the traditional barter trade system by offering a digital solution.
 It allows users to list, search for, and trade goods and services easily without involving cash.
-The app focuses on providing a user-friendly and intuitive interface while ensuring secure and efficient transaction.
+The app focuses on providing a user-friendly and intuitive interface while ensuring secure and efficient transactions.

 ## Team Members